askovi/homebridge-config-ui-x/CONTRIBUTING.md

 npm link
 ```

-You can now run `homebridge` and it will use `homebridge-config-ui-x` from your development directory.
-Make sure you have setup `homebridge-config-ui-x` in your `config.json` and that the plugin is configured to run on port `8080`.
+You can now run `homebridge` and it will use `homebridge-config-ui-x-hoobs` from your development directory.
+Make sure you have setup `homebridge-config-ui-x-hoobs` in your `config.json` and that the plugin is configured to run on port `8080`.
 Here is a good template to use:

 ```json
 "platforms": [